wdunn001/dataServiceMOQ/README.md

+# Steps I had to perform

+- Since I have an existing compiled version of node sass I had to delete the package-lock.json and force a node-sass rebuild to prevent build errors.
+- There was a missing dev dependency webpack-dev-server which was added
+- added simple application folder structure
+- moved api.service to services folder
+- created new question-response interface
+- created question interface
+- added forms module and reactive forms module
+- added simplified http data service to increase readability and abstract http logic
+- added crypto-js to implement MD5 with 100% confidence and added generateAuthToken method to data service
+- added auto-complete with custom form control
+- add formBuilder logic
+- added templating
+- added custom theme and styling
+- add trackByPipe
+- add formSubmit logic

 # A little background information

 This code exercise is intended to evaluate your software engineering skills but also give you an introduction into the types of problems we solve at Bold Penguin.
 Your solution will be evaluated based on the ability to produce intended results, cleanliness, adherence to best practices, maintainability, and readability.
 You should write code like you would if this were an actual assignment.
 You do not need to gold plate your solution, but we are looking for something more than a script.
 Ideally your solution would demonstrate your understand of object-oriented principles and best practices (don't forget your tests!).